spradeep600/shruti-pradeep-chaitra-pirisingula-sockets-lab-client/README.md

 While developing, you'll often be refreshing your page.
 When connecting to the server by hitting hte "Join the Indigo League!" button, be patient, it may take a few seconds to connect.

-Also, sockets timeout and disconnect when 1 minute has passed without any events sent.
-This will probably happen to you, and simply refreshing the page should fix this.

 Lastly, you'll probably be debugging quite a bit when you work on this lab.
 To print any information in the code, write a `console.log("hello world")` anywhere you'd like.
 Then hit `CTRL + SHIFT + i` (On Windows), or `OPTION + ⌘ + J` (on Mac) to open up the developer tools.
 You should see a tab called `Console` in upper left.
 Click on it, and any `console.log()` calls you do will show up here.

 ## 1. Sending Events to the Server